 Apparently this was an early mining site.
 It was interesting to walk around.
 We found glass in the slag, and some sherds, though not the quantity you might expect for a living area.
 Leaving the site, we saw an animal that Jonathan said looked like a rabbit, but I saw a back that looked like German shepherd.
 Turns out it’s a Patagonian mara.

-It’s a lovely setting, so it was worth the visit.
+It’s a lovely setting, well worth the visit.
 The recreated bedroom had the wildest Art Nouveau iron bedstead I’ve ever seen.

 We headed back to Chilecito, sat in the yard at Posada del Sendero for wine, cheese, salami, bread and olives, then retreated to our room with A/C for the evening.